szydra/pilionerzy-backend/README.md

 # Pilionerzy

-This project provides a REST API for a counterpart of the famous game show *Who Wants to Be a Millionaire?* It is a Spring Boot 2 based backend application.
+This project provides a REST API for a counterpart of the famous game show *Who Wants to Be a Millionaire?* It is a Spring Boot 2 based back-end application.

 There is MySQL database used as the data storage.